 The evidence is clear: Dirty air is fatal and causes health inequities around the world.
 New technology is allowing us to map pollution street-by-street, identify hotspots and share unprecedented amounts of air quality data.
 The Breathe London pilot was an ambitious two-year project that measured pollution across the city using 100 lower-cost sensor ‘pods’ and specially-equipped Google Street View cars, serving as a world-leading example of how emerging technology can help accelerate clean air action.

-Environmental Defense Fund is releasing the Breathe London Blueprint to support your city’s future monitoring and air pollution data initiatives, and it can be found here on February 9.
+Environmental Defense Fund released the Breathe London Blueprint to support your city’s future monitoring and air pollution data initiatives, and it can be found here.

 Scaling Clean Air Actions by Hyperlocal Air Quality Monitoring: Lessons Learned and Recommendations

 Organized by the Secretariat of the Environment for Mexico City (SEDEMA-CDMX), the Environmental Commission of the Megalopolis (CAMe) and Environmental Defense Fund (EDF), this webinar shared lessons learned and recommendations from key experienced cities to successfully deploy a hyperlocal monitoring system to strengthen air quality management in the Valley of Mexico Metropolitan Area.